 ✓ Standard capacities of recessed units range up to 20,000 lbs.

 ✓ Recessed units offer level loading both at ground level and at truck height.

-✓ If recessed units are mounted within the face of docks they can provide easy dock to ground access, although top of ground units can do the same if the approach ramps are shortened and the units are mounted immediately adjacent to the dock.
+✓ If recessed units are mounted within the face of docks they can provide easy dock-to-ground access, although the top-of-ground units can do the same if the approach ramps are shortened and the units are mounted immediately adjacent to the dock.

 2. Determine the platform size:

 The platform size is primarily determined by the type of transport equipment that will be used to load or unload trucks.